General Expectations of Students

 Smoking or vaping is not permitted in the school, on the school grounds, or across the street in front of neighbouring property.
 Smoking (vaping) is illegal for anyone under the age of 16 and is therefore always prohibited.
 The possession and/or consumption of any illegal substance, including cigarettes, e-cigarettes, alcohol, and drugs is not permitted.
 Students caught smoking or using illegal substances will be sent home and must return with one or both parents/guardians to school before re-admittance.
 Suspension may be a consequence and police intervention may also be required for a student caught smoking or using illegal substances.

 - Running in building or sliding down banister

 - Throwing or propulsion of any object including snowballs

 We strive to maintain a culture of respect for all.
 Students have the right to be treated respectfully and have a responsibility to treat all others with respect.
 Disrespectful language is regarded as unacceptable on school property.
 If students engage in disrespectful language, teachers will contact home, and administration may become involved as a part of the CBE Progressive Student Discipline Regulation.

-These include: lighters, matches, knives, lasers, drugs, alcohol, cigarettes, e-cigarettes, drug paraphernalia, and any item that could be considered a weapon or is being used as a weapon.
+These include: lighters, matches, knives, laser pointers, drugs, alcohol, cigarettes, e-cigarettes, drug paraphernalia, and any item that could be considered a weapon or is being used as a weapon including bb guns, and ‘airsoft’ pellet guns.
 Possession of these items could result in suspension and possible expulsion.

 The use of skateboards and rollerblades on CBE property is prohibited.
-If a student uses one of those items as a method of transportation, they need to store them in the student kiosk.
+If a student uses one of those items as a method of transportation, they need to store them in the office – not their locker.